 What’s more, aluminum-based deodorants can actually make armpit odor worse.
 They kill very few odor-causing bacteria; in fact, they can cause bacteria to multiply.
 A truly effective natural deodorant will absorb sweat before it becomes fuel for odor and over time, will gradually reduce the body’s excess sweating.

 What about those “natural” labels?

 Beware of “natural ingredients” labels that many manufacturers plaster on their products.
 Personal care and beauty products are among the least regulated on the market, with virtually no safety standards or labeling requirements.
-A maker need have only one natural ingredient in a sea of toxic chemicals, or a minuscule percentage of organic ingredients, and they can label themselves as natural and organic.
+A maker needs only one natural ingredient in a sea of toxic chemicals or a minuscule percentage of organic ingredients, and they can label themselves as natural and organic.

 The best defense against this shady practice is to arm yourself with knowledge of quality ingredients and to shop with fully-transparent manufacturers who have a commitment to making products with no harmful toxins or chemicals.
 We are dedicated to bringing you sustainable solutions that are crafted by hand using only the highest quality organic and non-GMO ingredients.
 Frankly, it doesn’t get better (or cleaner) than this.